Fast. Court-Ready. Repeatable

 Simple touchscreen workflow

 One-touch operation with minimal training; clear on-screen results.
+No PC or smartphone required.

 Courtroom ready outputs